Mirama Platform – System Context¶

 - Developers: Internal engineering teams responsible for building, maintaining and evolving the platform.

-- Business Owners: Product managers, project sponsors, and company leadership overseeing platform direction and ROI.
+- Business Owners / Project Sponsors: Product managers and leadership overseeing platform direction and ROI.

 - Support & Operations: Teams responsible for platform uptime, support and customer success.